 Take some time every now and then to see yourself as a complete beginner.
 Just humor me on this – it will be easier for you and you’ll get much more out of the program.
 If you can’t imagine yourself as a complete beginner, fake it.

-So when you’re reading this blog, or anything else related to filmmaking, ensure that you also keep your eyes open – keep your eyes open for any inconsistencies and things which just don’t gel with you as a person.
+So when you’re reading this blog, or anything else related to filmmaking, ensure that you also keep your eyes open – keep your eyes open for any inconsistencies and things that just don’t gel with you as a person.
 I’m not going to talk politics here, so there won’t be any politically offended sensibilities.

 It’s a learning tool.